Kobe Steel sent products with tampered data to second nuclear company

 Japan’s third-largest steelmaker supplies manufacturers of cars, planes, trains and other products across the world and the data tampering has spiralled into one of Japan’s biggest industrial scandals.

+Kobe Steel shares, which are down about 35 percent since the scandal broke, rose 0.6 percent on Friday, while the Nikkei 225 rose 1.3 percent.

-Reporting by Sam Nussey and Osamu Tsukimori; Writing by Aaron Sheldrick; Editing by Raju Gopalakrishnan
+Reporting by Sam Nussey, Osamu Tsukimori, Taiga Uranaka and Yuka Obayashi; Writing by Aaron Sheldrick; Editing by Raju Gopalakrishnan